 After knowing how each cluster distributed, we will see what is the composition of every cluster.
-The following table contains the cluster centers for seven domains in four clusters.
+Table 4 contains the cluster centers for seven domains in four clusters.
 If a domain’s Shapley value is positive, it would have a positive contribution to the rank of IMD, which means the overall deprivation level of these areas will also be higher.
 In cluster 2, all the Shapley value of domains’ center is negative, while for cluster 3, all of them are positive.
 Furthermore, except for the Shapley value for House Domain and live Domain, other domains are negative in cluster 1, and the domains in the first three columns are also negative in cluster 0.
 When adding up all the Shapley values in seven domains, we can get the overall influence (if we add the total Shapley value with the base value, we can get the average rank of these areas).
 Thus, from the total Shapley value in table 4, areas in cluster 3 are the most deprived, and areas in cluster 2 are the least deprived among the four clusters.

 Table 4 Shapley value of cluster center